 - Where all available places on a programme have been filled (if a deposit has been received, this amount will be refunded in full)

 - You are not eligible to obtain a visa to study in the UK

-- Failure to register by the latest registration date.
+- Failure to register by the latest registration date

-The University of Surrey will aim to deliver your course so that it closely matches the way in which it has been described to you by Surrey in print, online, and/or in person, especially at the point at which you accept your offer.
+The University of Surrey will aim to deliver your programme so that it closely matches the way in which it has been described to you by Surrey in print, online, and/or in person, especially at the point at which you accept your offer.

 In this context, we might alter the curriculum so that our students can learn from the latest academic research.
-We also value student feedback and provide regular opportunities for our students to comment on the content of their course.
+We also value student feedback and provide regular opportunities for our students to comment on the content of their programme.

 In response to this feedback, and in dialogue with current students, we may alter the curriculum.
 Other circumstances which can lead to changes include: